bitwarden/help/_articles/miscellaneous/auto-fill-browser.md

 tags: [browser, auto-fill, autofill]
 ---

 You can use the Bitwarden browser extension to easily auto-fill login forms on websites with your username/email and password credentials.
-There are a variety of ways to perform auto-fill operations with bitwarden.
+There are a variety of ways to perform auto-fill operations with Bitwarden.

 ## Popup window